bvssvni/canvas-pivot/README.md

 canvas-pivot
 ============

 A stick figure editor that stores data in the url.
+LGPL license.